howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 correctAnswer: 1
 ---

-This is the last section of the tutorial where you'll implement the finishing touches on your API.
+This is an exciting section of the tutorial where you'll implement some key features of many robust APIs!
 The goal is to allow clients to constrain the list of `Link` elements returned by the `feed` query by providing filtering and pagination parameters.

+Let's jump in! 🚀

 ### Filtering

-Thanks to Prisma, you'll be able to implement filtering capabilities to your API without major effort.
-Similar to the previous chapters, the heavy-lifting of query resolution will be performed by the powerful Prisma engine.
+By using PrismaClient, you'll be able to implement filtering capabilities to your API without too much effort.
+Similarly to the previous chapters, the heavy-lifting of query resolution will be performed by the powerful Prisma engine.
 All you need to do is forward incoming queries to it.

 The first step is to think about the filters you want to expose through your API.
 In your case, the `feed` query in your API will accept a _filter string_.
 The query then should only return the `Link` elements where the `url` _or_ the `description` _contain_ that filter string.